|

 Due to the recent discover of the Iron

-and then curses the men so that they feel the pangs of birth in their greatest time of
+then curses the men so that they feel the pangs of birth in their

 |